 In the Main Menu, click Setup, Data Paths.

-Note: If you start seeing this window after Open Dental was already working properly, then this is a Windows permissions issue.
+Note: If users start seeing this window after Open Dental was already working properly, then this is a Windows permissions issue.
 Windows thinks that the current user signed into Windows does not have permission to access the shared network folder.
 But Windows is frequently wrong.
 Leave this window open.
 Separately, using Windows, browse to Network, and to the shared folder listed in this window, such as \\SERVER\OpenDentImages.
 Windows will ask for username and password.
-Once you get that issue resolved, return to this window and click OK without changing anything.
+Once the issue is resolved, return to this window and click OK without changing anything.

 The Edit Paths window identifies where Open Dental should store scanned or imported images and documents, export files, and store letter merge templates

-Verify all paths are accurate before pointing other computers to your server.
+Verify all paths are accurate before pointing other computers to the server.

 A to Z Images Folder for storing images and documents: Select where scanned or imported images and documents are stored (A to Z Folder).